amadv/nop/readme.md

 Because Notion doesn’t work offline when you're in the goddamn woods.

 Because you like owning your shit.
+Enjoy